 I planted seeds indoors this past weekend.
 I brought up my shelf from the basement and positioned it in front of the south facing patio door.
 This is where all my indoor seeds grow until they get big enough for individual pots.
 Then they go into the cold frame.
 The tender bulbs get planted in the other cold frame.
-I have that still to do but want to get it done this
+I have that still to do but want to get it done this coming weekend.

 I like to reuse, reduce and recycle so I use plastic food containers for seeds.
 They work well if you cut holes in the bottom and put another food container underneath to catch the drip.
 (We eat a lot of mushrooms!)